SuffolkLITLab/gatsbyLIT/README.md

 - The rest of the folders are obtained when creating a gatsby project (**after** downloading the Gatsby CLI).
 - ***DON'T*** forget to download the necessary plugins mentioned in the **`gatsby-config.js`** file.

+Below you will find documentation created by Gatsby developers. **Please read carefuly**.

 <p align="center">
   <a href="https://www.gatsbyjs.com">